infor-cloud/xtendm3/docs/documentation/api-specification/batch-api.md

 ---

 ## Description
 Batch API can be used to work with running Batch extensions in the M3 Business Engine.
-This API can retrieve a unique ID oo reference ID of running jobs. <br>
+This API can retrieve a unique ID or reference ID of running jobs.
-A very good practice is to learn about [Batch Extension](../../../examples/Batch-extension) first to understand the full potential of the Batch API.

 ## Features
 Usage of Batch API is depended on another API, because Batch is working in the background.
 In below examples data from Batch extension are being retrieve with usage of Batch API and Logger API.